 Of course you can prefer another software, but it would make little sense to talk about three or four products that have the same functionality.

 Practical test may surprise you

-If you said you were skilled with Photoshop, but struggled to complete the tasks they assigned later in an interview, they would hire someone else.
-Without trust, there is never a job contract with you unless they trust you.
+If you said you were skilled with Photoshop, but struggled to complete the tasks in the test, they would not hire you.
+They won’t sign a job contract with you unless they trust you.